Amazon PPC Strategy

-Automatic campaigns see overwhelming visibility rate, impressions and click-through rate, however, the percentage of sale conversions and revenue generating click-throughs are comparatively lesser.
-However Automatic campaigns can uncover keyword opportunities and search terms which might be great sale converters.
+Automatic type of campaigns see overwhelming visibility rate, impressions and click-through rate, however, the percentage of sale conversions and revenue generating click-throughs are comparatively lesser.
+However, this campaigns can uncover keyword opportunities and search terms which might be great sale converters.

-Manual campaigns are where the seller defines the exact keywords to be targeted and the search terms for which the product ad must be displayed.
-Manual campaigns have an optimized target audience and invite precision clicks.
+Manual campaigns are where the seller defines the exact keywords to be targeted and the search terms for which the product ads must be displayed.
+This campaigns have an optimized target audience and invite precision clicks.
 However, the impressions and click-through rates are restricted compared to automatic campaigns.

 The basic difference between manual campaigns and automatic campaigns are that manual campaigns are precisely targetted whereas automatic campaigns help you reach a wider audience.
 Manual campaigns give you the ability to decide your search terms and the bids; they give you greater control over the target keyword.
 Automatic Campaigns help you understand the search terms used by potential customers.
 Therefore they require no efforts regarding the keyword research, whereas, manual campaigns require precise efforts in keywords.